 Everyone in non-profit development knows that year-end giving is important, right?
-But how do you position your organization to take advantage of year-end gifts?
+But how do you position your organization to take advantage December’s giving trend and year-end gifts?

 A Net for Good Online Giving Study shows that December donors tend to give 52 percent more than donors in other months and 33 percent of the year’s donations are collected in December.
 The study says, “December is the strongest month for most organizations offline.
 It’s even more so online.
 Further, it’s not just the month of December that’s spectacular, it’s the last couple of days, and even last few hours that make the difference.”
 So, how should organizations go about capturing December’s giving trend?
 This is a trending topic this time of year as nonprofits are creating strategies to collect as many year end dollars as they can.
 Here’s what nonprofit professionals suggest.